 Step 4: Do you get the sales and the orders?

 After following all of the above steps, you might have successfully turned many strangers into clients and secured sales.
 But if that isn't the case, you need to understand where you're going wrong.

-It might be that you're selling high-end products or expensive design services that require more investment of time to pitch and tender regularly.
+It might be that you're selling high-end products or expensive design services that require more investment of time to pitch regularly.
 Or you might lose a lot of online clients after they pressed the ‘buy’ button because they didn’t realise they had to pay high postage costs... or they may not trust your internet or financial provider (or simply get distracted in the process).

 So what can you do when you've followed my advice and sales still aren't coming in?

 Is your profile high enough?
 If you're starting out it can be hard to compete against people who are more established then you, and sometimes it’s just a case of being persistent.
 If you focus on building your profile, your clients will come.

 Is your pricing correct?
 If your prices are far too low or far too high you will not get sales and orders either.
 You might be surprised that you won’t see an increase in sales if your prices are low, but this is because many people will think ‘what’s wrong with it?’, rather than ‘that’s a bargain!’.